Academic Accommodations

 - Oral presentation of materials written on chalk boards

-For students with hearing impairments, the college can provide:
+For students with hearing impairments, the College can provide:

-For students with chronic illnesses, autoimmune disorders, arthritis, allergies, and other diseases, the college can provide:
+For students with chronic illnesses, autoimmune disorders, arthritis, allergies, and other diseases, the College can provide:

 - Special dietary accommodations

-- Other appropriate accommodations on a case by case basis
+- Other appropriate accommodations on a case-by-case basis

-• For students with psychological disabilities, the college can provide:
+• For students with psychological disabilities, the College can provide:

 - The Writing Workshop